Azure/oil-tank-forecasting-guide/Technical Deployment Guide/README.md

 - Open the *Time* filter.
 - Under ***Filter Type***, choose ***Advanced filtering***.
 - Under ***Show items when the value*, select ***is after***.
-- In the calendar dialog, set the date to *1970/1/22*.
+- In the calendar dialog, set the date to *1970/1/8*.
 - Click ***Apply filter***.
 - Size the line chart window as you see fit.

 The line chart shows the current tank level and the tank level forecast for that time.
-The forecast was set in modeling for a time that is 4 hours ahead of the current time, so the tank level forecast line should lead the tank level line by four hours.
+The forecast was set in modeling for a time that is 1 hour ahead of the current time.
+The *TankLevelForecastPbi* is a view of the *TankLevelForecast* table that should align the forecast with the actual data from the time that is forecasted.

 Publish the report to Power BI.